The Byzantine Empire

 Another hallmark of Byzantine art is its use of gold leaf and other precious materials, which were used to create dazzling works of art that reflected the wealth and power of the empire.
 Byzantine artists also excelled in the areas of icon painting, manuscript illumination, and fresco painting, producing some of the most beautiful and intricate works of art in history.

-Overall, Byzantine art is significant because it reflects the religious and cultural values of the Byzantine Empire, and represents a unique and influential artistic tradition that continues to inspire artists and scholars today.
+In all, Byzantine art is significant because it reflects the religious and cultural values of the Byzantine Empire, and represents a unique and influential artistic tradition that continues to inspire artists and scholars today.
 Byzantine art also played an important role in the development of Western art, particularly during the medieval period, and helped to shape the artistic and cultural heritage of Europe and the Middle East.

-The hidden messages in early Byzantine art
+The hidden messages in early Byzantine art & the Barberini Ivory

-*The Barberini ivory is a Byzantine art ivory leaf from an imperial diptych dating from Late Antiquity, now in the Louvre in Paris.
+—The Barberini ivory is a Byzantine art ivory leaf from an imperial diptych dating from Late Antiquity, now in the Louvre in Paris.
 This is the only near-complete leaf of an imperial diptych to have come down to us and one of the most well-known artworks of the Byzantine Empire.
 It owes its name to Cardinal Barberini, to whom Peiresc gave it as a gift, on the back is a list of Barbarian kings and officials of the region, so the early researchers called it also “Barbarianivory.”
 The artwork was created in the Byzantine Empire in the first half of the sixth century; this period is marked with the rule of Justinian the First Great (527-565).

 The upper panel